Vegan Burger Patties Recipe

 - Transfer to a glass, freezer safe container covered with a lid.
 When ready to eat you can take out as many as you like and place them directly inside of a toaster oven and cook until golden brown on both sides flipping half way.
 You could also just place them under the broiler or thaw them out first and pan sear in a skillet.

-Meatless Burgers That Check All the Boxes:
+These Meatless Burgers Check All the Boxesย

 - Meaty & Hearty